srednal/spot-wx/Readme.md

 11/26: Snow | 40/24F | 2.0" (53%) | W@27mph
 11/27: Hvy Snow | 31/17F | 4.7" (54%) | W@17mph
 ```
-(On the 26<sup>th</sup>, the forecast is for Snow with a high of 40 and low of 24ºF.
+(That is: On the 26<sup>th</sup>, the forecast is for Snow with a high of 40 and low of 24ºF.
 There's a 53% chance of 2".
 Winds from the W at 27 mph.)

-Two reply emails back to the device are sent containing the weather summaries,
+Two reply emails back to the device (sender) are sent containing the weather summaries,
 one with two hours, and one with two days
 (they are too long for a single 140 character message).